Constrained Density Matching and Modeling for Cross-lingual Alignment of Contextualized Representations: Experiments

-\end{itemize} Tatoeba, CBLI and RFEval consist of 6 languages German, Czech, Latvian, Finnish, Russian and Turkish, paired to English.
-Align contains two language pairs: German/Czech-to-English, as the remaining languages are not available.
-We consider two popular choices of multilingual representations: m-BERT and XLM-R. We consider CBLI as the internal task and the other three as external tasks, as CBLI is the only one following the same data creation procedure of train data.
-For ease of reading, we provide the average results across languages in Table \ref{tab:main-task-performances}, and break down the results to individual languages in Table ~\ref{tab:full-results} (appendix).
+Tatoeba, CBLI and RFEval consist of six languages: German, Czech, Latvian, Finnish, Russian and Turkish, paired to English.
+In this work, we train alignments for these language pairs.
+Align considers two language pairs: German/Czech-to-English, and XNLI considers three: English-to-German/Russian/Turkish, as the other languages are not available.
+We consider two choices of multilingual representations: m-BERT and XLM-R.

 \paragraph{Setup.} To contrast supervised with unsupervised approaches, we consider two data scenarios: (i) limited parallel data and (ii) no parallel data.
 In case (i), we sample 20k (compared to ca. 250k often used in previous studies) parallel sentences from News-Commentary~\citep{news-commentary:2012} for Russian/Turkish-to-English, and from EuroParl~\citep{koehn:2005} for other languages.
 We use FastAlign to induce word translations from parallel sentences.
 Building upon these translations, we construct a permutation matrix $\mtx{P}$ as cross-lingual supervision.
 In case (ii), we unpair the word translations obtained from (i) by removing the use for the permutation matrix.
 As such, we compare supervised and unsupervised approaches under similar conditions, \emph{viz.}, with similar scale of data.